microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Set-EntraMSRoleDefinition.md

 ### -TemplateId

 Specifies template ID for the role definition.
-Custom template identifier that can be set when isBuiltIn is false.
+Custom template identifier that can be set when `isBuiltIn1 is 1false`.
 This identifier is typically used if one needs an identifier to be the same across different directories.
-Read-only when isBuiltIn is true.
+Read-only when `isBuiltIn` is `true`.

 ```yaml
 Type: System.String